Western Power’s DER Test Lab Is Go

 VPP Participation Still A Hard Sell

 As for choice of VPPs in Western Power’s service area, there’s little at present — Synergy’s Battery Rewards and the Plico Energy VPP.
-And one of the barriers to VPP adoption has nothing to do with technical challenges, but consumer perception; with some wary of giving control over their battery to a third party, or unimpressed with the benefits the VPPs currently offer.
+And one of the barriers to VPP adoption has nothing to do with technical challenges, but consumer perception; with some wary of giving control over their battery to a third party, or unimpressed with the state incentive and/or benefits the VPPs currently offer.

 But there’s certainly plenty of potential.